 Ativan is a sedative anxiolytic, or anti-anxiety medication, with effects similar to those of other drugs in its class, such as Valium and Xanax.
 Ativan is the trade name for lorazepam, which is part of a class of drug called “benzodiazepines” (also known as “benzos”).
 These drugs work to dampen excitatory brain signaling—essentially depressing the nervous system and sedating the user.

 Ativan works by modulating GABA neurotransmission in the brain in order to provide anxiety relief.
-Alcohol acts on similar neural receptor sites as benzodiazepines, and influences overlapping neurotransmitter activity, which is why it commonly causes sedation and anxiety relief as well.
+Alcohol acts on similar neural receptor sites as benzodiazepines and influences overlapping neurotransmitter activity, which is why it commonly causes sedation and anxiety relief as well.
 When the two substances are combined, the sedation effects are enhanced, increasing drowsiness and decreasing motor skills.
-The combined effects of alcohol and benzodiazepine drugs are quite similar across the range of different specific benzos, therefore the signs and symptoms of someone who has mixed Ativan and alcohol will be quite similar to someone mixing Xanax and alcohol.
+The combined effects of alcohol and benzodiazepine drugs are quite similar across the range of different specific benzos.
+Therefore, the signs and symptoms of someone who has mixed Ativan and alcohol will be quite similar to those of someone mixing Xanax and alcohol.

-Users will have clouded thoughts and may behave similarly to someone who is drunk.
-It should also be noted that Ativan belongs to the same class of drug as the so-called date rape drug flunitrazepam—aka, Rohypnol.
+Users will have clouded thoughts and may behave similarly to people who are drunk.
+It should also be noted that Ativan belongs to the same class of drug as the so-called date rape drug flunitrazepam—also known as Rohypnol.
 Both substances depress the central nervous and respiratory systems, leading to lower functioning and lowered inhibitions.

 Abusers have limited capacity to judge dangerous situations around them and are a danger to themselves and others.
-When combining the two, the user can become extremely intoxicated, and it should be clear that something is wrong to both the user and to those observing the combined effects.
-Signs of concurrent alcohol and Ativan abuse include:
+When combining alcohol and Ativan, the user can become extremely intoxicated, and it should be clear that something is wrong to both the user and to those observing the combined effects.
+Signs of concurrent alcohol abuse and Ativan abuse include:

 - Memory impairment.